Red Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have won 54.9% of the games this season when they were the moneyline favorite (28-23).
+- The Red Sox are 28-24 in games they were listed as the moneyline favorite (winning 53.8% of those games).

-- When playing as moneyline favorites with odds of -200 or shorter, Boston has a 6-3 record (winning 66.7% of its games).

-- The implied moneyline probablility in this matchup gives the Red Sox a 66.7% chance to win.
+- The Red Sox have an implied moneyline win probability of 57.4% in this game.

-- In the 114 games in which oddsmakers have set an over/under for Boston, it has combined with opponents to go over the total 56 times (56-55-3).
+- Boston has played in 115 games with over/under set, and have combined with opponents to go over the total 56 times (56-56-3).

-- The Red Sox have covered just 33.3% of their games this season, going 3-6-0 against the spread.
+- The Red Sox have collected a 3-6-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!